Gustav04szb/ProgIIIPrak/README.md

 ## Description

-In this project, I aimed to [briefly describe the main objective and functionality of the project, e.g., "develop a Connect Four game using sprites I created."].
-The project demonstrates [mention key concepts or technologies used, e.g., "object-oriented programming principles, game mechanics, etc."].
+In this project, I aimed to crate a collection of the practice tasks.

 ## Installation